gkmit-dikshant/colearn-docs/docs/tech_stack.md

 ### Caching
   - **Redis**: An in-memory data structure store used as a database, cache, and message broker to enhance application performance.

-### DevOps
-  - **Docker**: A platform for developing, shipping, and running applications in containers, ensuring consistency across different environments.

 ### Testing
   = - **vitest**: A unit test framework powered by Vite, designed for frontend testing.